arnauochoa/Image-Segmentation/src/stb-master/tests/oversample/README.md

 However, if you simply cache a single version of the bitmap and draw it at different subpixel positions with a GPU, you will get either the exact same result (if you use point-sampling on the texture) or linear filtering.
-Linear filtering will cause a sub-pixel positioned bitmap to blur further, causing a visible de-sharpening of the character.
+Linear filtering will cause a sub-pixels positioned bitmap to blur further, causing a visible de-sharpening of the character.
 (And, since the character wasn't hinted, it was already blurrier than a hinted one would be, and now it gets even